CloudNationHQ/terraform-azure-syn/README.md

-# terraform-azure-syn
+# Synapse Workspaces

-Terraform module which creates synapse related resources used by workloads and accelerators.
+This terraform module streamlines the setup and management of azure synapse workspaces, providing customizable configurations for sql and spark pools, data integration, analytics, and much more.

 ## Goals